ray-cast/ray-mmd/Materials/README.md

 Specular:
 -------------
-　　It has no effect on `Metalness` > 0 and `CUSTOM_ENABLE` > 0, `specular maps` are not `environment` and `sphere` maps, only modifies the `reflection index` of the model, Used to change the colors of the environment reflect.
-If you don't want model to reflect the specular color, you can set zero to `const float3 specular = 0.0;`
+　　It has no effect on `Metalness > 0` and `CUSTOM_ENABLE > 0`, specular maps are not `environment` and `sphere` maps, only modifies the `reflection index` of the model, used to change the colors of the environment reflect. if you don't want model to reflect the specular color, you can set zero to `const float3 specular = 0.0;`

 * ##### SPECULAR_MAP_FROM
     see ALBEDO_MAP_FROM